-Posted on May 25, 2012 and filed under Videos.
+Posted on May 25, 2013 and filed under Videos.

 During a routine obstetric visit at 22 weeks, Shannon Evering learned she was in labor, and she was sent to the Labor and Delivery Department at Saint Agnes Hospital.
 Physicians medically closed her cervix and prescribed bed rest to keep the baby in utero as long as possible.

 After two weeks, Evering again went into labor.
 Camilla was born in May, at 24 weeks gestation.
 She weighed just 1 lb., 6 oz., and was given a 60-percent chance of survival.
 As people of faith, Evering and her husband, Carlos, believed that Camilla was destined to be a miracle, and that made her uphill battle “easier to accept.”

 Beyond their faith, the Everings are thankful for the care they received at The Bunting Institute for Women and Children, including the Maternity Center for labor and delivery and the Neonatal Intensive Care Unit (NICU), which provided care for Camilla for four months.
-The NICU was renovated in January and named in honor of gracious donors, the Associated Italian American Charities of Maryland, Inc. The NICU is a State ofMaryland Level3B designated Perinatal Center, equipped to care for infants of all gestational ages and birth weights.
+The NICU was renovated in January 2012 and named in honor of gracious donors, the Associated Italian American Charities of Maryland, Inc. The NICU is a State of Maryland Level3B designated Perinatal Center, equipped to care for infants of all gestational ages and birth weights.
 Following the expansion, the unit provides 18 private beds, including six specifically designated for more critical babies.
 Advanced technology enables nurses and physicians to meet every medical need of the most premature, tiniest babies like Camilla, according to Cathi Arshad, RN, nurse manager of the NICU.

-High tech oscillator ventilator – provides very rapid respiration at very low pressure, which helps to protect her underdeveloped lungs from injury.
+- High tech oscillator ventilator – provides very rapid respiration at very low pressure, which helps to protect her underdeveloped lungs from injury.
 After three months on the ventilator, Camilla progressed to steroid treatments to help her lungs grow stronger.

-Intravenous infusion pump – delicately delivers nutrition and medication to the baby until she can feed on her own.
+- Intravenous infusion pump – delicately delivers nutrition and medication to the baby until she can feed on her own.

-Cooling blanket therapy – chilled water flows through plastic tubing into a blanket, cooling her body temperature, helping to reduce fever and improve brain functioning.
+- Cooling blanket therapy – chilled water flows through plastic tubing into a blanket, cooling her body temperature, helping to reduce fever and improve brain functioning.

-Giraffe Omnibed – infant bed that converts to a radiator, eliminating the need for her transfer from bed to warmer.
+- Giraffe Omnibed – infant bed that converts to a radiator, eliminating the need for her transfer from bed to warmer.
 The bed helped to keep Camilla’s temperature regulated.

 “The technology is amazing,” said Evering.
 “They recreate the womb experience for the baby.
 The isolette felt exactly like it is in the womb.”
 In addition, Camilla was constantly monitored and evaluated to ensure all bodily systems functioned properly including circulation, breathing, vision and reflexes.

 Saint Agnes is a member of the Maryland Neonatal Collaborative, a group of Maryland hospitals working together to improve the quality of neonatal care.
 Among its initiatives are reducing health care-associated infections through the implementation of evidence-based practices; decreasing neonatal mortality, chronic lung disease and length of stay through standardized care in the first hour of life; and improving teamwork and communication through the implementation of team behaviors for caregivers and family members.